-On a day to day basis I work with the Principals and senior staff in each of the Trust’s 3 Colleges: New College Pontefract, New College Doncaster and New College Bradford and in our Secondary School, Wingfield Academy in Rotherham, and our 3 Primary Schools: Thorpe Hesley Primary School, Redscope Primary School and Anston Greenlands Primary School.
+On a day to day basis I work with the Principals and senior staff in each of the Trust’s 3 Colleges: New College Pontefract, New College Doncaster and New College Bradford, our Secondary School, Wingfield Academy in Rotherham, and our 3 Primary Schools: Thorpe Hesley Primary School, Redscope Primary School and Anston Greenlands Primary School.

-One of the reasons why we formed the Trust 6 years ago, was to share the successful educational model established at Pontefract.
-This journey has now taken us to the communities of Doncaster, Bradford and Rotherham, in the heart of Yorkshire.
+One of the reasons why we formed the Trust was to share the successful educational model established at New College Pontefract.
+This journey has now taken us to the communities of Doncaster, Bradford, Rotherham and Sheffield, in the heart of Yorkshire.
 We genuinely believe in the power and influence of education and everything we do centres around our students receiving a first-class education and student experience.

 We want to make a significant difference to the lives of young people and ultimately make a positive contribution to social mobility.
 We also believe that working in a Multi-Academy Trust significantly benefits all of our students and staff, and enables us to achieve the goals we set ourselves each year.

 I’m proud to say that we are a successful Trust, because we ensure our students are taught by the very best teachers.
 Our educational model is distinctive, evidence-based and proven to work.